geoarrow/geoarrow/format.md

 Truly mixed geometry types can be supported as a union of the other geometry types, and it is planned to add a description of this later.

+### Field and child names

+All geometries should name the fields and children as suggested for each geometry type, however implementations must be able to ingest arrays with other names.

 ## Concrete examples of the memory layout